-Village Chief Nguyen Van Deo informs people about health policies |
+Village chief Nguyen Van Deo informs people about health policies |

-Arriving at Ra Loóc - A Soc village early in the morning, the first image we saw was women "following" a herd of cows up the hill to find grass.
+Arriving at Ra Loóc - A Soc village early in the morning, the first image we saw was women "following" the herd of cows up the hill to find grass.
 When guests started talking, the women happily told us: The men, the pillars of the family, had gone into the forest and fields to work since dawn.

-“They are the ones who have made the changes and developments in the locality,” Mr. Nguyen Van Deo affirmed with an excited smile.
+“They are the ones who have made the changes and development of the locality,” Mr. Nguyen Van Deo affirmed with an excited smile.
 The Pa Co man, who has been a Party member for 12 years, recalled that 10 years ago, in 2015, when he was elected as Village Chief by the people, he told himself that he had to try his best not to disappoint the trust of the people, the government, and the Party.

 One of the major policies is to expand, upgrade, and concretize roads, which has been unanimously responded to by the people of Ra Loóc - A Soc village.
 People donated thousands of square meters of land (including home gardens and cultivated land), cut down trees on the land, filled fish ponds, etc., to work with the State to expand and upgrade 4 roads, extending from residential areas to production areas.
-The expanded and concretized roads have brought Ra Loóc - A Soc village a spacious appearance and convenience in transportation and production development.
+The expanded and concretized roads give Ra Loóc - A Soc village a spacious appearance and convenience in transportation and production development.
 The consensus of the people is thanks to the close coordination and persistent advocacy and persuasion of Village Chief Nguyen Van Deo.

 Over the past 10 years, Mr. Nguyen Van Deo has received more than 40 certificates of merit from all levels in recognition of his contributions to the community. |